davidalger/devenv/README.md

 #### PHP Versions

+TODO: Update this to reflect use of phpenv.

 This node has PHP 5.6 from Remi's repository installed.
 Older versions are available as pre-configured machines, but do not start automatically.
 To use them, start via `vagrant up web55` or similar.
 Then configure your local hosts file to point the site needing this specific version of PHP to the correct machine instance.

 #### SSL